 Running a recording module

 Running individual recording modules is usually only done when editing or troubleshooting them.
-Normally, tests are run based on test cases from the test suite view.
-The test suite is the central point of control for modularization and test case management.
+Normally, tests are run based on a test suite that contains test cases.
+This is usually done from the test suite view.
+The test suite view is the central point of control for modularization and test case management.

 Switch to the test suite view